 Imagine! has participated in individual and group training and preliminary data suggests that satisfaction rates are going up.
+During the last fiscal year, we had a total of 282 case managers (duplicative count) attend 5 hour class trainings.
+Evaluation data from the trainings is attached below.

-We will have more comprehensive report next year.
-Imagine! received a total of \$72,729 through June 2017.
+Imagine! received a total of \$110,389 in fiscal year 2018.